awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-prepare.md

      --profile adminuser
      ```

   1. Run the same command, changing the stream name to `ExampleOutputStream`\.
-This command creates the second stream that the application will use to write output\.
+This command creates the second stream that the application uses to write output\.

 ## Step 1\.2: Write Sample Records to the Input Stream<a name="app-anomaly-write-sample-records-inputstream"></a>